 The University of Denver is a private institution that enrolls nearly 12,000 students a year.
-The university's law school, Sturm College of Law, was established in 1892.
-For 2017, U.S. News & World Report ranked it #72 among U.S. law schools.
-(The American Bar Association accredits 207 law schools.)
+The university's law school, Sturm College of Law, offers a variety of graduate programs in legal studies, including those that follow.

 Master of Science in Legal Administration

 This 30-credit-hour program prepares students to manage legal organizations.
 Applicants must take the Law School Admission Test (LSAT), GMAT or GRE before enrolling, and a bachelor's degree is required.
-Students select from concentrations in international court, law firm, and court administration.
+Students select from concentrations in legal, law firm and court administration.
 The program can be taken on campus or online, with a 10-week externship required for graduation.
 This program does not qualify someone to be a lawyer.

 Juris Doctor and Master of Business Administration Dual Degree